Data Partner licensing is a method for users to obtain digital data from the AIMS program at a reduced price. In return, the data partner

 The County retains ownership of the licensed data, therefore the licensee is not allowed to transfer the license

 or sell or share the data with others, such as subcontractors, without prior approval from the County.

-In the case of subcontractors, the AIMS Department must be notified in writing, on company letterhead,
+In the case of subcontractors, the AIMS group must be notified in writing, on company letterhead,

 of the name of the outside agency, contact names and numbers, the area desired, and a statement claiming

 that the data will only be used for this project and will be removed upon completion.
 The licensee would

 not be allowed to reproduce or use the data for solicitation, or the creation of hard copy products to

 be sold to others.

 Types of Data Partners